Skip to main content

 Smoke-test it:

-loong matrix-send --target "!ops:example.org" --text "hello matrix"
+loong channels send matrix --target "!ops:example.org" --text "hello matrix"

-loong matrix-serve --once
+loong channels serve matrix --once

 Use this when: